tab1-web/faq/docs/gameplay/dyes.md

     }
 </style>

-Each base class (Fighter & Wizard) starts with different stats that come from **"Dye"** differences.
+Each base class starts with different stats that come from **"Dye"** differences.

 You can check below what dye combinations you can put on your character.